 Online Bingo brings the ever-popular game from the hall to homes across to the online casinos world, and its fast pace, simplicity, and big prizes appeal to players from diverse age groups.
 People in their twenties, thirties, and far beyond play on a regular basis.
 Most of us will be familiar with at least one or two high-profile online bingo brands, thanks in large part to the sheer amount of television advertising they invest in.
 Curious about trying online Bingo yourself?
 This guide is designed to give you the information you need to get started, exploring its history, its differences to the traditional ‘real-world’ game, and even a few helpful strategies.

 The Beginnings of Online Bingo

 Bingo itself is believed to date back to 16th century Italy, before gaining popularity across Europe in the following years.
-It started as the Italian lottery, and evolved into a French game (known, unsurprisingly, as Le Lotto) favoured by their aristocrats.
+It started as the Italian lottery, and evolved into a French game (known, unsurprisingly, as Le Lotto) favored by their aristocrats.
 The game as we play it today emerged in the early 20th century (around the ‘20s), as an activity at carnivals, before the standard Bingo card was patented by one Erwin S. Lowe in the 1940s.